tomdalling/old-tomdalling.com/resources/blog-posts/2016-02-12_pure-function-as-an-object-PFAAO-pattern.markdown

 I hear you say, for a third time.
 "`city_nodes` doesn't exist either!"
 Let's create it.
-I'm sure you're getting the gist of what's happening.
+I'm sure you're getting the gist of what's happening here.

-Each city node is also an `Ox::Element` object, with a bunch of attributes set on it based on the JSON values.
+Each city node is also an `Ox::Element` object.
 We can create a city node from each line of the JSON input.

 ```ruby